 Often couples today live together in a period of "trial marriage."
 The Church has watched this phenomenon closely.
 The basic premise of such a domestic arrangement is "Well, if it doesn't work out, we can end it."
 Going through a wedding ceremony rarely changes that fundamental disposition against the indissolubility of marriage.
-In fact, in the United States, more than 70% of couples who live together before marriage end up in divorce.

 If you are currently living with your partner, it is important to have a serious discussion about whether that arrangement is really conducive to a future happy marriage and the practice of the Christian faith.
 The Church asks that the cohabiting couple physically separate insofar as possible during the time of preparation for marriage, and that they have frequent recourse to the Sacrament of Penance.

 Although the Church will marry couples that have lived together, she seeks to challenge them to adopt a lifestyle before marriage which will help them develop the virtues that will ensure a happy marriage for life.